icecube/icetray-public/icetray/resources/docs/i3context.rst

    void   Seed(int i) { d = i * 1.1;       }
  };

 And so on.
-One could implment as many of these random number service derived classes as one likes.
+One could implement as many of these random number service derived classes as one likes.
 The code of the classes that use them don't know and don't care how many random number services exist; they only know (and must only know) that one is available.
 This is what "object-oriented" is all about.

 The steering file instructs the framework to install a UnixRandService object at the name "rand"::